 The rakes are light, important if you will be using one for any length of time, and strong.
 The shaft and head are made of ash, as is the steam bent bow that strengthens the head.
 The teeth are made from hard-wearing silver birch.
 The rake is 6″ long and the head is 2′ 6″ wide.

-The rakes are available for pick up at £30 or via online order at £46.
+The rakes are available for pick up at £30 or via online order at £46 each or £76 for a pair.
 The additional charge is to take into account that post and packing is expensive for such a big item.

 PLEASE NOTE – due to size restrictions we cannot post rakes to remote postcodes eg Isle of Man, N Ireland, Highlands and Islands.